Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Discussion

 In the Unrestricted group (B), extraneous load, i.e., the mental effort of managing syntax and IDE state, was effectively reduced to zero.
-While the Explanation Gate was designed to manage Germane load, our qualitative data suggests that the Scaffolded group (C) participants initially perceived it as extraneous friction.
-This indicates that for AI-native learners, pedagogical interventions may be misclassified as system friction, potentially leading to the ``gaming the system'' behaviors observed in specific outliers (e.g., P-55).
+However, so too was germane load: the cognitive effort required to build a durable mental schema.
+The Explanation Gate in Group C was designed precisely to restore this germane processing.
+Notably, our qualitative data suggests that Scaffolded participants initially perceived the gate as extraneous friction, indicating that for AI-native learners, pedagogical interventions may be misclassified as system overhead, explaining the system-gaming behaviors observed in specific outliers (e.g., P-55).